What You Need to Know About Statin Drugs

 Approximately 17 percent of patients who take a statin experience some mental confusion.
 Although this is not an extremely high level, it still is enough to warrant trying to lower high cholesterol levels with better nutrition and lifestyle changes.

 Elevated blood sugar levels and increased risk of diabetes.
 It is now accepted that there is an increased risk of type 2 diabetes in statin users.
-One study reported a 9 percent increase in risk; another reported a 13 percent growth in risk.
+One study reported a 9 percent increase in risk; another said a 13 percent growth in danger.

 The reason for this is that statins appear to promote diabetes by interfering with insulin secretion by the beta cells of the pancreas and by lowering insulin sensitivity.